Amur sturgeon: Diet

 Food composition of the Amur sturgeon (Sinosturio schrenckii) diet compared by individual size.

 Unlike its neighbor the kaluga, an active fish eating predator, the Amur sturgeon is a benthic feeder that can be found primarily consuming mollusks and small fish.
-The Amur sturgeon’s diet consists of over 90% mollusks, small fish, and crustaceans and the remaining 10% content being insect larvae, oligochaetes, and polychaetes.
+The Amur sturgeon's diet consists of over 90% mollusks, small fish, and crustaceans and the remaining 10% content being insect larvae, oligochaetes, and polychaetes.
 However, the contents and primary prey changes as Amur sturgeon grow in age and size.
 Amur sturgeons that are less than 100 centimeters in length will typically eat small fish, most commonly the pond smelt Hypomesus olidus, as their primary source of food.
 Fish of this species that grow to over 100 centimeters shift over to mollusks as their primary food source, more specifically the mollusk species Japanese corbicule, C. japonica.
 As Amur sturgeon grow so does the importance of mollusks in their diet, as mollusks have shown an average of 87.6% of food mass in Amur sturgeons.

 Breeding

 Sinosturio schrenckii are potamodromous migrators, with their spawning migrations being contained in the Amur River system.
 Two migratory seasons are known to occur where groups of 3-5 sturgeon will migrate from the Amur estuary towards further up the Amur river.
-The first migratory season takes place during the summer with peaks of sturgeon migrations occurring from 16–20 August while the spring migratory season takes place in the spring with peaks occurring from 21–25 May, although most spawning migrations will occur during the summer.
+The first migratory season takes place during the summer with peaks of sturgeon migrations occurring from 16 to 20 August while the spring migratory season takes place in the spring with peaks occurring from 21 to 25 May, although most spawning migrations will occur during the summer.
 Males will first spawn at ages 7–8 while females first spawn at ages 9–10, when spawning males will range from lengths of 93–197 cm and weights of 4.0-40.04 kg and females will range from lengths of 95–207 cm and weights of 7.0-71.6 kg.
 During non-breeding seasons, Amur sturgeon will shift their distributions further downstream of the spawn sites.
 As the spawning seasons of Amur sturgeon and the kaluga end up in the same time period and locations, hybridization between the two species has been known to occur.